Reasonable Suspicion Training of CDL Drivers – [Full Video Kit]

 - What does “articulable” mean when it comes to DOT Reasonable Suspicion? (it means the Manager or Employer must be able to articulate exactly what they saw, heard, or smelled on the employee and put that documentation in writing when making the referral for testing)

 - Are there Federal laws that “require” an employer to take action if they suspect their commercial driver has a problem or is under the influence?
-(Yes, the law requires the employer to refer the driver for immediate drug or alcohol test)
+(Yes, the law requires the employer to refer the driver for an immediate drug or alcohol test)

 Key Points in This Reasonable Suspicion Training That Managers Need to Know and Learn: